 - Make sure nothing you remove from your garden, pond, or aquarium gets into the wild, you could be breaking the law if it does.
 Fly tipping green waste can have serious irreversible environmental impacts.
 Read more on restrictions around non-native plants.

 - Compost your plants!
 Home composting is environmentally-friendly and the compost will benefit your garden.
+Making your own helps you to go peat free.
 Check first whether you have any invasive plants that can't be composted and view tips on composting.
-Keep an eye out for any regrowth in your compost heap and make sure it is broken down properly before using it in your garden.
+Keep an eye out for regrowth in your compost heap and make sure it is broken down properly before using it in your garden.

 - Alternatively, most garden plants can go in your council garden waste bin if you have one, but be aware that some invasive plants have extra controls around their disposal.